-Regular readers and long time Kayak clients will know we are fans of HubSpot.
+Regular readers and long-time Kayak clients will know we are fans of HubSpot.
 We like the tools they create for marketers.
-We are an official partner even, and so it’s no surprise that a lot of the companies we work with end up utilizing their platform.
+We are an official partner even, so it’s no surprise that a lot of the companies we work with end up utilizing their platform.

 It was probably inevitable, then, that HubSpot’s decision to discontinue their keyword tool would invite a lot of SEO questions from the online community.
 To some of them, the sky could seem to be falling.

 From our point of view, HubSpot’s decision to sunset the keyword tool isn’t just a good one for the company and its users alike, but just the latest sign that the circle of search engine visibility continues to loop.
 Let me explain…